 There are many ways to support our troops, actions more effective than putting a sticker on your car’s bumper.
 For example, you can support the USO by donating money or your time.
-Organizations like this are America in action.
+Organizations like the USO are America in action.

 The USO is a private, nonprofit organization whose mission is to support the troops by providing morale, welfare and recreation-type services to our men and women in uniform.
 The original intent of Congress – and enduring style of USO delivery – is to represent the American people by extending a touch of home to the military.
 The USO is one way the American public supports the troops.

 The USO opened in 1941 in response to a challenge from President Franklin D. Roosevelt to handle the on-leave morale needs for members of the armed forces.
 While the USO has diversified and changed over time, the mission remains unchanged: to bring a touch of home to our men and women in uniform, until every one comes home.
 The USO is the link between the American people and military personnel.
 Through the USO, Americans can show their appreciation and express their gratitude.

 - The USO is not a government agency.
 It is a nonprofit, charitable organization and relies on donations from private citizens and corporations.

 - More than 25,000 volunteers donate their time and talents.

 - Service members and their families visit USO centers 5.3 million times each year.